Easy Room AI

 2. Interior AI — best for style range

 Interior AI offers a dedicated virtual staging mode alongside 50+ design styles, making it popular with solo agents who want to match staging to a listing's target buyer.
+You can restyle the same empty room in mid-century, Japandi, or farmhouse with one click — useful when a listing could appeal to different demographics.

 • Best for: solo agents who want many looks per listing.